California Golden Bears rugby: History

 Primarily Cal, Stanford, and Santa Clara players composed the two US Olympic rugby teams (1920 & 1924) and claimed fame by winning both Gold medals.
 Prior to the introduction of Rugby 7s at the 2016 Summer Olympics, 1924 was the last time the Olympic Games staged a rugby competition.

 In 1931, rugby returned under alumnus Ed Graff.
 1938 began the era of Miles "Doc" Hudson, who guided the Bears for 37 years and an incredible record of 339-84-23.
 His successor was Ned Anderson, an alumnus and former rugger for the Bears.

 In September 2010, the university announced that rugby would be one of five varsity sports cut as a cost-cutting measure, though the team would have continued to represent the university as a "varsity club sport."
 A large group of rugby supporters organized and disputed the relegation.
 On February 11, 2011, the administration reversed its decision on rugby and two other sports, and rugby was continued as a varsity sport.

 Mark Bingham who played for the Golden Bears in the early 1990s was a passenger on board United Airlines Flight 93 on September 11, 2001.

-Cal reached the final of the Varsity Cup, every year of the five year competition winning in 2017, and 2018.
+Cal reached the final of the Varsity Cup every year of the five year competition, winning in 2017 and 2018.

 Team performances

 National championships

 The following table is a list of each of the national championships since 1980 in which Cal has reached at least the semifinals.

-†Indicates year in which Cal won the now defunct Varsity Cup.